AlenaGM/ho-ho-ton/README.md

-# New Year Ho-ho-ton
+# ⛄ New Year Ho-ho-ton ⛄

 New Year hackathon with [ITGirlSchool].
-In team of 2 persons in 2-hours time we had to "decorate" [original site] for New Year Holidays.
+In team of 2 ⛄⛄ in 2-hours time we had to "decorate" [original site] for New Year Holidays.

-The list of tasks was quitу long: add a new-year banner, decorate a drop cap, add music, falling snow animation, etc. You can check a [result] here.
+The list of tasks was quitу long: add a new-year banner🎄, decorate a drop cap 🎅, add music 🎵, falling snow animation ❄️, etc.

 <img width="50%" alt="HomePage" src="../main/screenshots/photo_2022-01-08_13-05-04.jpg">